 You may say to yourself, “My power and the strength of my hands have produced this wealth for me.”
 But remember the Lord your God, for it is he who gives you the ability to produce wealth, and so confirms his covenant, which he swore to your ancestors, as it is today.”
 (Deuteronomy 8:10-18)

 Remember God!
 Just as the ancient people of Israel, today’s believers don't have to invent God.
 We only need to remember him, to trust him again, because God proved his faithfulness in the past, and surely he will never abandon us.
 He remains forever faithful, whatever may come our way.
 In Israel’s case, they were leaving the wilderness behind as they were looking ahead to times of prosperity.
-God knew that when they settled and became comfortable, they would tend to forget God and trust their own strength, at their own peril.
+God knew that when they will settle and become comfortable, they would tend to forget God and trust their own strength, at their own peril.

 Individual Valleys, Collective Wilderness